 An open invitation to conversation.
 Who knows where it will lead, or what we might uncover or discover?
 People tell you all kinds of things, if you just listen.
 And keep asking questions.

-Unlike the wonderful dropping knowledge project in berlin last year, I won't be talking to experts or seeking answers to important questions.
+dropping knowledge project in berlin last year, I won't be talking to experts or seeking answers to important questions.
 I'll just be talking to people - on the streets, in the gallery, in bars, cafes, bookshops, grocery stores - listening to their experiences, ideas, take on life, moments of transition and change where they willingly leapt into the unknown; and sharing some of their favourite music. (copyright issues depending)

 People often ask me: why bridges?
 And I think it's largely the simple reason that they are points of connection and departure.
 Not in one place or another.